cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/backend/fastapi_app/README.md

 All data schemas are defined in [../../data_generation/README.md](../../data_generation/README.md#schema-definitions).

 These data need to be ingested into the Redis server before the app starts accepting requests from users.
 The module [`ingest_data`](./ingest_data/) provides the utilities to run automated ingestion.
-Execute `python -m ingest --help` to see a list of all available command-line options.
+Execute `python -m ingest_data --help` to see a list of all available command-line options.

 Example execution:
 ```